 Wastewater at each facility will still undergo all the other stages of treatment to remove floating, suspended and settled solids and organic matter.
 The treated wastewater discharged into the harbour will be of the same quality as always but will have higher bacteria levels during the seasonal disinfection period (November 1 to April 30).

-When the UV lights are activated in the spring (and in December at Herring Cove WWTF to accommodate harbour Polar Bear swims) bacteria levels are expected to drop to safe swimming levels within 2-3 days.
+When the UV lights are activated in the spring (and in December at Herring Cove WWTF to accommodate harbour Polar Bear swims) bacteria levels have been observed to drop to safe swimming levels within 2-3 days.

-During the winter period, there is little or no direct contact use of the Harbour, other than the Polar Bear swim (the annual Polar Bear swim has been cancelled for 2021).
+During the winter period, there is little or no direct contact use of the Harbour, other than the Polar Bear swim.

-The wastewater will still be treated year-round at the Halifax, Dartmouth, Herring Cove, and Eastern Passage wastewater treatment facilities to the same levels for solids and organic matter.
+The wastewater will still be treated year-round at the Halifax, Dartmouth, Herring Cove, and Eastern Passage WWTFs to the same levels for solids and organic matter.
 The bacteria in wastewater do not have any significant impact on other life in the harbour and will not cause any additional environmental impact in the winter.

-Nova Scotia Environment regulates wastewater treatment through Approvals issued for all wastewater treatment facilities in the province and has approved it for the facilities noted.
-The current request before NSE is to remove the requirement to turn the UV systems back on between December 24 and January 2.
+Nova Scotia Environment regulates wastewater treatment through Approvals issued for all WWTFs in the province and has approved it for the facilities noted.
 The federal government has regulations for wastewater treatment under the Fisheries Act, however, these regulations do not control bacteria, since bacteria levels do not have any impact on fish.

 There are a number of jurisdictions throughout North America that allow for seasonal disinfection.
 The criteria under which seasonal disinfection is allowed varies in each jurisdiction.